Calvin Peach

 Calvin Peach (born September 28, 1953) is a former Canadian politician.
 He represented the district of Bellevue in the Newfoundland and Labrador House of Assembly from 2007 until 2015.
 He is a member of the Progressive Conservatives.
 His district was redistricted in 2015 and Peach unsuccessfully ran in the new district of Placentia West-Bellevue.

 He is the former mayor of Norman's Cove, Newfoundland and Labrador.

-He was re electied as town councillor of Normans cove on October 2, 2025.
+Peach ran in the district of Grand bank in the 1985 Newfoundland election as a NDP but loss to Bill Matthews.